SPAAM-community/AncientMetagenomeDir/README.md

 Fellows Yates, J. A., Andrades Valtueña, A., Vågene, Å. J., Cribdon, B., Velsko, I. M., Borry, M., Bravo-Lopez, M. J., Fernandez-Guerra, A., Green, E. J., Ramachandran, S. L., Heintzman, P. D., Spyrou, M. A., Hübner, A., Gancz, A. S., Hider, J., Allshouse, A. F., Zaro, V., & Warinner, C. (2021).
 Community-curated and standardised metadata of published ancient metagenomic samples with AncientMetagenomeDir.
 Scientific Data, 8(1), 31.
 DOI: [10.1038/s41597-021-00816-y](https://doi.org/10.1038/s41597-021-00816-y)

-:warning: you must also cite each paper you use data from, citing AncientMetagenomeDir is not sufficient on it's own!
+⚠️ you must also cite each paper you use data from, citing AncientMetagenomeDir is not sufficient on it's own!

 > The AncientMetagenomeDir community curates this data on a voluntary basis, and therefore provides no warranty or completeness or accuracy of the data.
 If in doubt, refer